jojoduquartier/dsdbmanager/source/introduction.rst

     # to access the engines, use the sqlalchemy_engine property.
 For example
     engine = mysql_database1.sqlalchemy_engine

-The first time is connection is being attempted, you will be asked for credentials.
-Those credentials will then be encrypted and stored if the connection was successful.
+The first time a connection is being attempted, you will be asked for credentials.
+Those credentials will then be encrypted and stored if the connection is successful.

 Why are there a :code:`connect_only=True` and additional :code:`schema` arguments available when connecting to the databases.